meteorologytoday/SMARTSLAB/notes/01-progress.md

 - Francois: What is the difference between T_{i+1} - T_{i-1} vs T_{i+1} - T_{i}
 - Do the simulation using the fitted result.

+# 2018-08-21
+- Transplant to GreenPlanet successfully.
+Use conda as package manager works fine.
+- Complete the simulation for a single point.
+Need to plot result for different places with RK4/euler scheme.

 # 2018-08-20
 - Try to transplant the code onto GreenPlanet but still failed.
 Keep trying.
 - Done for the case 1 and 2 and their plottings.
 For h and Q exist with constant spatial structure, there is unreasonable large uncertainty.
 For h only with constant spatial strueture, the uncertainty only exists near high latitude coastal regions but h can be negative in a lot of places which is not reasonable.